Cold Sweat: Impact

-Brown would continue to develop the rhythmically intense, harmonically static template pioneered on "Cold Sweat" in later recordings such as "I Can't Stand Myself (When You Touch Me) ", "I Got the Feelin'", "Mother Popcorn", "Get Up (I Feel Like Being a) Sex Machine", and "Super Bad".
+Brown would continue to develop the rhythmically intense, harmonically static template pioneered on "Cold Sweat" in later recordings such as "I Can't Stand Myself (When You Touch Me)", "I Got the Feelin'", "Mother Popcorn", "Get Up (I Feel Like Being a) Sex Machine", and "Super Bad".

 Like many of Brown's funk hits, "Cold Sweat" has been extensively sampled by hip hop DJs and producers.

-The guitar riff would later be used in "Mother Popcorn" and "I Know You Got Soul".
+The guitar riff would later be used in Brown's "Mother Popcorn" and Bobby Byrd's "I Know You Got Soul" (co-written and produced by Brown).

 Two instrumental incarnations of this song were "Bringing Up The Guitar" and "The Popcorn".

 Other recordings

 Live performances of "Cold Sweat" appear on the albums Live at the Apollo, Volume II (1968), Say It Live and Loud: Live in Dallas 08.26.68 (1998), Live in New York (1981), Soul Session Live (1989), and Live at the Apollo 1995 (1995).
-Brown re-recorded the song in a jazz-inflected version with the Dee Felice Trio for his 1969 album Gettin' Down to It, and again with his band for the 1972 album Get on the Good Foot.
+Brown re-recorded the song in a jazz-inflected version with the Dee Felice Trio for his 1969 album Gettin' Down to It, and again with his band The J.B.'s for the 1972 album Get on the Good Foot.

-"Cold Sweat" has been covered by a number of performers, notably by Mongo Santamaría in 1968.
+"Cold Sweat" has been covered by a number of performers, notably by Mongo Santamaría on his album Soul Bag in 1968.